ATAR Compass

 UAC is responsible for calculating the ATAR for NSW HSC students.
 Therefore, we have direct access to accurate historical scaling statistics.
 We've used these statistics to build ATAR Compass.

-ATAR Compass estimates your ATAR using scaling statistics from the past five years.
-Scaling statistics change from year to year so your actual ATAR will depend on the scaling statistics applied in the year you receive an ATAR.
+ATAR Compass calculates your ATAR estimate using scaling statistics from the past five years.
+Scaling statistics change from year to year, so your actual ATAR will depend on the scaling statistics applied in the year you receive an ATAR.

-This means you should use ATAR Compass as a guide only.
+This means you should use ATAR Compass as a guide only, to estimate what your ATAR could be.

-- Make sure the courses you select make you eligible to receive an ATAR (eg enter at least 2 units of English).
+- Check your courses are eligible for an ATAR (eg enter at least 2 units of English).

 - Click the 'Estimate my ATAR' button.

-If the courses you select don't make you eligible for an ATAR, you'll see an error message telling you what you need to do to.
+If the courses you select don't make you eligible for an ATAR, you'll see an error message telling you what you need to do.
 Fix the error and try again.

 What you need to know

 - ATAR Compass is based on historical HSC scaling statistics.
-It can only estimate the ATARs of NSW HSC students.
+It can only calculate the ATAR estimate of NSW HSC students.

 - Your actual ATAR will depend on the scaling statistics applied in the year you receive an ATAR.
 Use ATAR Compass as a guide only.